Links Page

 American Medical Association (AMA)

-http://www.ama-assn.org/ Patients tend to think the AMA is set up to protect them.
-It is a membership organization that advocates for healthcare professionals and lobbies against the rights of injured patients.
+http://www.ama-assn.org/ Patients tend to think the AMA is set up to protect them and to ensure that doctors are competent.
+In fact it is set up to do the opposite of that (for example, see AMA Patients Voice).
+It is a membership organization that advocates for health care professionals and lobbies against the rights of patients.
 It would not make sense to communicate your complaints to them.
-There needs to be an American Patient Organization to which it would (see one number).

-According to the piperreport, the vast majority of physicians do not belong to the AMA anyway.
+According to the piperreport, the vast majority of physicians do not belong to the AMA.

 MedicineNet.com